richardcavell/sound_stripper/Readme.txt

 The input file should be 8-bit PCM monaural.
 The output will be 6-bit PCM monaural.

-This is licensesd to you under the MIT license.
+This is licensed to you under the MIT license.